How To Add, Manage and Delete Roles in Discord

 A server administrator might create a role called “Moderator” which would add the ability to mute or ban other users.
 Users can be assigned multiple roles and they always have the largest combination of role powers; i.e., someone who has both @everyone and Moderator roles would have all the powers of @everyone plus the powers of Moderator.

 There are a total of 29 permissions on Discord that are divided into General, Text, and Voice permissions.
 In order to appropriately assign roles, you have to understand what each one does.
 Below you’ll find a quick-reference list of each role.

 Administrator – the Administrator’s permission grants all the permissions that exist on the server.
-This is obviously a dangerous permission to grant as it gives a lot of power.
+Granting this permission can be dangerous as it gives a lot of power to the user.

 View Audit Log – this permission allows the user to read the server’s audit logs.